Stanley Bryant

-Stanley Myron Bryant (born May 7, 1986) is a Canadian football offensive lineman for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
-He first enrolled at Elizabeth City State University before transferring to East Carolina University.
-Bryant attended Goldsboro High School in Goldsboro, North Carolina.
+Stanley Myron Bryant (born May 7, 1986) is an American professional football offensive lineman for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
+He played college football at Elizabeth City State University and East Carolina University.
 He has also been a member of the Denver Broncos and Calgary Stampeders.

-Early years
+Early life

-Bryant was a three-year football letterman for the Goldsboro High School Mighty Cougars.
+Bryant was a three-year football letterman at Goldsboro High School in Goldsboro, North Carolina.
 He was named the Mighty Cougars defensive player of the year in 2003.

 College career

-Elizabeth City State University

-Bryant played college football for the Elizabeth City State Vikings in 2005.
+Bryant played college football for the Elizabeth City State Vikings of Elizabeth City State University in 2005.

-East Carolina University

 Bryant transferred to East Carolina University as a walk-on to play football for the East Carolina Pirates in 2006.

 Professional career

 Denver Broncos

-Bryant was signed by the Denver Broncos on April 27, 2009 after going undrafted in the 2009 NFL Draft.
+Bryant was signed by the Denver Broncos on April 27, 2009 after going undrafted in the 2009 NFL draft.
 He was released by the Broncos on August 25, 2009.